Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         await interaction.response.send_message("meow")

-Functions of this pattern are called callbacks, since their execution is relinquished to the library to be called later.
+Functions of this pattern are called callbacks, since their execution is left to the library to be called later.

-Callbacks always have one parameter, ``interaction``, representing the :class:`discord.Interaction` that is received when the command is invoked.

 There are two main decorators to use when creating a command: